Chaintable/go-ethereum-scrl/rollup/missing_header_fields/export-headers-toolkit/README.md

 However, before EuclidV2, these fields were not stored on L1/DA.
 In order for nodes to be able to reconstruct the correct block hashes when only reading data from L1, we need to provide the historical values of these fields to these nodes through a separate file.
+Additionally, the `stateRoot` field is included in the file to ensure that the block headers can be reconstructed correctly, independently of the state trie type used in the node (before EuclidV1 the state trie was ZK trie, after EuclidV1 it is a regular Merkle Patricia Trie).

 This toolkit provides commands to export the missing fields, deduplicate the data and create a file with the missing fields that can be used to reconstruct the correct block hashes when only reading data from L1.